 Questions Concerning God's Character

 As with any biblical subject, dealing with questions concerning the character of God requires a careful consideration of all that Scripture says on the topic.
 Many people will say, “I take the Bible just as it reads.”
-The problem, however, is most people only take what one or two verses within Scripture say and then formulate their own conclusion.
+The problem, however, is most people only take what one or two verses within a given chapter or a certain event and then formulate their own conclusion.
 Paul tells us that “All scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for instruction in righteousness” (2 Timothy 3:16).
+Many stories and events in the Bible are also mentioned by other writers throughout Scripture which help us understand the true meaning.

-When considering all Scripture, when dealing with the character of God, we will definitely notice some apparent contradictions.
+When considering all Scripture, while dealing with the character of God, we will definitely notice some apparent contradictions.
 Consider the following:

 Matthew 26:52: “Then said Jesus unto him, Put up again thy sword into his place: for all they that take the sword shall perish with the sword.”